 Interpretative gallery events are curated on a project to project basis.
 Contact Beaconsfield during exhibitions for details.

-Over the years, Beaconsfield has developed nation-wide links with Universities, Colleges and Art Schools.
+Over the years, BGV has developed nation-wide links with Universities, Colleges and Art Schools.
 Group visits may be arranged throughout the year.
 Curators and Artists can be available to make presentations to students by arrangement.
 Contact us if you’d like to arrange a visit or presentation.

-Located in Vauxhall, Beaconsfield has been as concerned to speak to its immediate community as to its broader national and international audience.
+Located in Vauxhall, BGV has been as concerned to speak to its immediate community as to its broader national and international audience.
 For this reason we have established links with the schools in our neighbourhood.
 These links have enabled local children to benefit from contemporary art exhibitions that are more often attended by an adult audience.

 As a small organisation we can provide special opportunity for these local visits to be customised to the needs of specific classes and the individuals with each class.
 Our stance as an organisation which develops a large amount of sound art, performance art and digital art projects, and our support of artists from all backgrounds gives an insight into the diversity visual art can represent.